Kodak: Post-bankruptcy

+Following Kodak's emergence from bankruptcy in 2013, filmmaker Christopher Nolan organised a coalition of prominent Hollywood filmmakers, including J. J. Abrams, Judd Apatow, Vince Gilligan, Rian Johnson, Bennett Miller, Martin Scorsese, Steven Spielberg, and Quentin Tarantino, to campaign for the continued use and preservation of motion-picture film by lobbying the six major film studios to maintain their support for the format.
+Their lobbying led to a February 2015 agreement under which Kodak secured film-supply deals with 20th Century Fox, Walt Disney Studios, Warner Bros.
+Entertainment, NBCUniversal, Paramount Pictures, and Sony Pictures, with the studios committing to purchase specified quantities of Kodak film stock over several years for use in theatrical films and television productions.
 On March 12, 2014, Kodak announced that Jeffrey J. Clarke had been named as chief executive officer and a member of its board of directors.
 At the end of 2016, Kodak reported its first annual profit since bankruptcy.

 In recent years, Kodak has licensed its brand to several other companies.
 The California-based company JK Imaging has manufactured Micro Four-Thirds cameras under the Kodak brand since 2013.
 The Kodak Ektra, a smartphone, was designed by the Bullitt Group and launched in 2016.
 Digital tablets were announced with Archos in 2017.
 In 2018, Kodak announced two failed cryptocurrency products; the cryptocurrency KodakCoin, which was developed by RYDE Holding, Inc., and the Kodak Kashminer, a Bitcoin-mining computer which was developed by Spotlite.

 In 2016, the Kodak spinoff company eApeiron was founded with assets acquired from Kodak and an investment by Alibaba.
-The company's mission is to eliminate “knock offs” and promote authenticity.
+The company's mission is to eliminate "knock offs" and promote authenticity.

+In response to the COVID-19 pandemic in 2020, Kodak announced in late July that year it would begin production of pharmaceutical materials.

 Despite the pivot to digital technology, film remains a major component of Kodak's business.
 The company continues to supply film to the motion picture industry after signing new agreements with major studios in 2015 and 2020.
 In 2022, Kodak announced it would hire new film technicians after film photography experienced a revival among hobbyists.